chechiachang/tutorial-smack/README.md

 # dcos-smack-tutorial

-A get-started guild for SMACK on DC/OS
+A collection of nodes learning SMACK stack on DC/OS.

+Most of the content came from [DC/OS Offical Documentation](https://dcos.io/docs/1.9/)